steveshogren/hugo-blog/content/post/editor-abstractions.md

   <!-- at least provide some modest functionality. -->
 <!-- While I would never want to take over a huge codebase without the Big Four, I have lately come to rely on them less and less. -->

-Most IDE's have a lot of refactorings they provide other than the Big Four.
-However most refactorings they provide are syntactic, not semantic.
+IDE's have a lot of refactorings they provide other than the Big Four.
+However most of these refactorings are syntactic, not semantic.

 ## Syntactic Tools

 A syntactic tool does not require an AST to work.
 Consider **Extract Interface**.
 It takes a class and generates an interface next to the class containing all the public functions from the class.
-The refactoring does not require an AST to work, it can be easily achieved by combining several Vim commands.
+The refactoring does not require an AST to work, it can be easily achieved by combining several text commands.

-Any syntactic refactoring can be replaced with a Vim macro or regex.
+Any syntactic refactoring can be replaced with a text macro or regex.
 Here is where we see the power of good abstractions.
+Where a refactoring suite may provide dozens or hundreds of specialized commands, Vim and grep provide several good abstractions that endlessly compose.

+## Vim Abstractions

+* **Change** - Change a piece of text with another
+* **Replace** - Replace a character
+* **Insert** - Insert text
+* **Delete** - Delete text
+* **Yank** - Copy text

+These abstractions can be composed with several movement commands for endless reuse.

 Short of the Big Four, I don't really need any refactoring tools if I have a good mastery of